robvanbakel/gotiny-sdk/README.md

 ### Create GoTiny link

 To create a new GoTiny link, pass the long url as an argument in the `gotiny.set()` function.
+To shorten multiple links at once, you can pass in an array with links.

 ```js
 const gotiny = require("gotiny")